andrerogers/brain/README.md

 ## Architecture

 The project's architecture centers around a WebSocket server that acts as the primary communication hub.
-It orchestrates interactions between connected clients and various MCP servers via a `LangChainMCPClient`.
+It orchestrates interactions between connected clients and various MCP servers via a `BrainMCPClient`.
 The system is designed to allow an LLM to leverage tools exposed by these MCP servers.

-- **WebSocket Server:** The central communication point, handling client connections and routing commands to the `LangChainMCPClient`.
+- **WebSocket Server:** The central communication point, handling client connections and routing commands to the `BrainMCPClient`.

-- **LangChain MCP Client (****`mcp_brain.mcp_client.LangChainMCPClient`****):** Manages connections to various MCP servers, discovers their exposed tools, and orchestrates tool calls based on requests received from the WebSocket server.
+- **Brain MCP Client (****`mcp_brain.mcp_client.BrainMCPClient`****):** Manages connections to various MCP servers, discovers their exposed tools, and orchestrates tool calls based on requests received from the WebSocket server.

-- **MCP Servers:** Specialized agents (e.g., `LangChainExaMCPServer`) that expose functionalities as tools consumable by the `LangChainMCPClient`.
+- **MCP Servers:** Specialized agents (e.g., `BrainExaMCPServer`) that expose functionalities as tools consumable by the `BrainMCPClient`.

 ## WebSocket Server